If we don’t win, you don’t pay.

 What Is A General Settlement Release Agreement?

-Because of this, this contract is titled a universal release or general release of all parties.
+Because of this, this contract is a universal or general release of all parties.
 Any other potential party not involved in the litigation is cleared.
 Your spouse may also need to sign the consent form if you’re married.

 How Long Before I Get My Portion From The Settlement Check?